-If you do not want the object to behave like this, choose Object > Properties, switch to the Format property sheet and change the Position option.
+If you do not want the object to behave like this, choose Object > Properties, switch to the Format tab and change the Position option.
 For example, if you choose Independent of cell position and size, the object will no longer move down when you insert new rows above.
-For more information on this option, see section "Object properties, Format property sheet", page 183.
+For more information on this option, see section "Object properties, Format tab", page 197.